Adult Literacy Project

 What is required of a volunteer?
 Open or Close

-Volunteers take a twelve-hour pre-service tutor training workshop and make a twelve-month commitment working one-on-one with a student.
+Volunteers participate in a two hour orientation prior to the six hour pre-service tutor training workshop.
+We ask for a twelve-month commitment working one-on-one with a student.
 Tutors are encouraged to participate in ongoing training opportunities.

 How often must a tutor meet a student?Open or Close

 Twice a week for a total of three hours

 In most Palm Beach County Library locations and many cooperative libraries

 What program materials are used to teach an adult to read?
 Open or Close

 Laubach Way to Reading (LWR) Series and the Challenger Adult Reading Series are the core instructional material used.
 LWR provides a systematic development of basic reading and writing skills for students who have little or no literacy skills.
 Each lesson includes vocabulary development, phonic or structural analysis of words, and reading of a short story, comprehension checks, and writing practice.
 The higher-level Challenger Adult Reading Series is designed to develop reading, writing, and reasoning skills while expanding the student’s knowledge base.
 Supplemental materials are also available to meet individual student goals.

 Literacy Resources: Useful Links for Students

 These general ESOL websites offer many types of activities (grammar, listening, pronunciation, vocabulary, reading, etc.) for language learners of all levels.
 We have also included some useful non-ESOL links for reading and math.
 Show Me

 - Activities for ESL Students - Grammar reviews, bilingual quizzes, vocabulary with pictures, and much more.